RashiKulshhrestha/TravClan/README.md

 2. Clicking on any row should redirect to a separate url where all the selected customer's bids should be displayed. (use your creativity on how to display the data).
-3. Styling is not a priority but using Material Ui(https://materialui.com) entirely will be a plus.
+3. Styling is not a priority but using Material Ui entirely will be a plus.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts